 Read further about how to include Silent Snow-mobile Safaris on your Winter tour.

-In February 2019, the Sapmi Nature Camp, one of 50 Degrees North's unique accommodation and activity suppliers, won the Grand Travel Award for Best Swedish Ecotourism business in 2019.
+In 2019, the Sapmi Nature Camp, one of 50 Degrees North's unique accommodation and activity suppliers, won the Grand Travel Award for Best Swedish Ecotourism business.
 They offer travellers a genuine Sami (indigenous) experience, joining in on everyday activities, such as food preparation and cooking, fishing and reindeer herding, and excursions in nature - all filled with storytelling and learning.